Food calculators

 How to Use Our Drink Calculator

-A standard drink is a way to measure how much pure alcohol is in a beverage.
+A drink calculator is a tool that helps you figure out how many standard drinks are in any alcoholic beverage.
 In the United States, one standard drink contains about 14 grams (0.6 fluid ounces) of pure alcohol.
-This is roughly equal to a 12-ounce can of regular beer at 5% ABV, a 5-ounce glass of wine at 12% ABV, or a 1.5-ounce shot of liquor at 40% ABV.
-Knowing what counts as a standard drink helps you keep track of how much alcohol you are actually consuming, since serving sizes at bars, restaurants, and parties often differ from these amounts.
+That amount is found in a 12-ounce can of regular beer at 5% ABV, a 5-ounce glass of wine at 12% ABV, or a 1.5-ounce shot of distilled spirits at 40% ABV.
+Because drinks come in many different sizes and alcohol levels, it can be hard to know exactly how much alcohol you are actually consuming.
+This calculator does the math for you.

-How Standard Drinks Are Calculated
+How Standard Drinks Work

 Planning Drinks for a Party or Event